zbaruch20/cse-courses-viewer/README.md

 This is a Xamarin Forms application that streamlines the viewing of CSE courses at The Ohio State University, including their prerequisites and courses that they are a prerequisite for.

-For now, the actual courses are simply hard-coded to test the application.
-Once the proof-of-concept is complete, I will use some web scraping and parsing techniques to parse course information from the College of Engineering's [Directory of CSE Semester Courses](http://coe-portal.cse.ohio-state.edu/pdf-exports/CSE/).
+This application utilizes some web scraping and recursive-descent parsing techniques to obtain course information from the College of Engineering's [Directory of CSE Semester Courses](http://coe-portal.cse.ohio-state.edu/pdf-exports/CSE/).

 ## How to Install and Use

-*WIP*
+*WIP: I am still figuring out where to deploy the app.
+I'm thinking of using Azure, and I will update the readme when I finalize the deployment*